sbramin/www/obscurity.xyz/src/bsd/open/wireguard.md

 ### wg config

-if you are connecting to a wg endpoint you run, you will need to generate your public/private keys and use the relevant address/endpoint/dns settings, this is well documented in [jasper's](https://blog.jasper.la/wireguard-on-openbsd.html) article, oterhwise your provider should provide these eg. [azire's](https://www.azirevpn.com/cfg/wireguard) config generator. this file is stored in _/etc/wireguard/vpn.conf_ (can name it anything you like, needs to end in .conf).
+if you are connecting to a wg endpoint you run, you will need to generate your public/private keys and use the relevant address/endpoint/dns settings, this is well documented in [jasper's](https://blog.jasper.la/wireguard-on-openbsd.html) article, otherwise your provider should provide these eg. [azire's](https://www.azirevpn.com/cfg/wireguard) config generator. this file is stored in _/etc/wireguard/vpn.conf_ (can name it anything you like, needs to end in .conf).

 ```
 [Interface]